 Meat slicer blades are made of either hardened stainless steel or surgical stainless steel.
 This helps protect them from corrosion and dulling prematurely.

 They typically have sharpeners built in, close to the guard, so that the blade doesn’t have to be manually sharpened.

 For added safety, recessed power switches are usually far from the blade area.

-The blades in a new meat slicer will be sharp, and they will cut whatever gets put in their way.
+The blades in a new meat slicer will be sharp and will cut whatever gets put in their way.

 Many also feature a blade guard that makes it difficult for fingers to accidentally get in the way of the blade.

-Many manufacturers of meat slicers strongly recommend the use of stainless steel mesh gloves to protect the user from the spinning blade of the meat slicer.
+Many manufacturers of meat slicers strongly recommend the use of stainless steel mesh gloves (such as Anself Cut Resistant Gloves) to protect the user from the spinning blade of the meat slicer.

 While these gloves can be expensive, they are cheaper than a trip to the emergency room and may save you a finger.